-As basic fields, you can use short text fields, long text fields, number fields, dropdown lists, single choice fields, multiple choice fields, headings and HTML blocks.
+As basic fields, you can use short text fields, long text fields, number fields, dropdown lists, single choice fields, multiple choice fields, headings, and HTML blocks.
 Thanks to the awesome drag and drop editor, any field can be added to your form as easy as 1-2-3.
-Drag fields from the panel on the right to your main view, to the place where you want them to be.
-You can reposition fields afterwards.
-You can also add fields by just clicking on them in the panel.
+Drag fields from the panel on the left to your main view, to the place where you want them to be.
+You can reposition fields afterward.
+You can also add fields by just clicking on them in the left panel.

 Each element comes with an Edit option that lets you control its appearance and behavior.

 In this article, we’ll cover all the basic fields available.

 - Type in the Label of the field, the title you want your users to see.